 • Integrated Content

-Includes programs and strategies for the effective implementation of California’s Next Generation Science Standards and framework, with an emphasis on equitable, innovative, engaging and rigorous instruction.
+Includes programs and strategies for the effective implementation of California’s English Language Arts and English Language Development Framework, with an emphasis on equitable, innovative, engaging and rigorous instruction.

 • STEM/STEAM